MartinMaffei95/mh1/README.md

 # MindHub exercise 1

-Basis structure html based on the email of Tom Denton.
+Basic structure html based on the email of Tom Denton.
 See the emails con docs folder.

 ## Martin Maffei